 Blender Digital can help audit your platform storefronts

-If your restaurant is managing Uber Eats, DoorDash, Grubhub, or Toast manually, image requirements are only one piece of the puzzle.
-We help operators identify storefront issues, promotion problems, menu friction, and revenue leakage across third-party ordering channels.
+If your restaurant is managing DoorDash, Uber Eats, Grubhub, or Toast manually, image requirements are only one piece of the puzzle.
+We help U.S. restaurant operators identify storefront issues, promotion problems, menu friction, and revenue leakage across third-party ordering channels.

 More Resources